-15. Severance of Relationships with Socially Disruptive Forces

-We will staunchly eliminate socially disruptive forces and have no relations whatsoever with them.

-2. Status of implementation of measures to eliminate antisocial forces

-Sumitomo Metal Mining and its Group companies adhere to the SMM Group Code of Conduct and have also formulated a manual for handling improper demands with the aim of severing relationships with antisocial forces.
-Details of the status of implementation of the in-house structure and implementation measures are as follows.

-1) In order to ensure that basic policy for the severance of relationships with antisocial forces is entrenched firmly, all officers and employees of the Company and its Group companies are familiarized with the SMM Group Code of Conduct by the provision of training, particularly at the time employees are hired, and also of other education and training.
+- 15. Severance of Relationships with Socially Disruptive Forces We will staunchly eliminate socially disruptive forces and have no relations whatsoever with them. - 2.
+Status of implementation of measures to eliminate antisocial forces of severing relationships with antisocial forces.
+Details of the status of implementation of the in-house structure and implementation measures are as follows. - 1) In order to ensure that basic policy for the severance of relationships with antisocial forces is entrenched firmly, all officers and employees of the Company and its Group companies are familiarized with the SMM Group Code of Conduct by the provision of training, particularly at the time employees are hired, and also of other education and training.